 - 2.5 The complainant may be accompanied at any meetings by a supporter who is not acting in a legal capacity.
-Any complaint involving legal representation will be dealt with through the Group's legal representatives. - 2.6 Complaint forms will be available from reception at all Group sites.
+Any complaint involving legal representation will be dealt with through the Group's legal representatives. - 2.6 Complaints will be collated through a Microsoft form, a link and QR code for the form are available from reception across the Group sites..
 A request may be made for a form to be posted to any potential complainant based off site. - 2.7 Complaints should be forwarded to the Group Director of Quality who will acknowledge receipt within 5 working days and instigate an appropriate investigation (note that the investigation may be assigned to another manager).
 At all stages of the investigation process the Group Director of Quality/other designated manager will follow Group guidelines for Investigating Officers (see Appendix 1).
-A working day is Monday to Friday during normal term time. - 2.8 The Investigating Officer will respond in writing to the complainant, normally within 15 working days of the complaint being received, to notify the outcome.
+A working day is Monday to Friday during normal term time. - 2.8 The Investigating Officer will introduce themselves to the complainant as the investigating officer, acknowledge the complaint, and, in conjunction with the complainant, clarify the specifics of the complaint that the complainant would like an outcome communicated on.
+On conclusion of the investigation, they will respond in writing to the complainant, normally within 15 working days of the complaint being received, to notify the outcome.
 Where complaints are of a particularly complex nature and the timeframe for investigation needs to be extended beyond 15 days, the Investigating Officer will provide regular updates to the complainant, normally every 15 working days. - 2.9 Written records of the investigation will be kept by the Investigating Officer.
+The integrity of any organisation's complaints policy, and the trust it should engender in complainants, relies on its commitment to confidentiality.
+All content within a complaint will be deemed highly confidential by default.
+Legislation may require us to disclose some content, but we will always endeavour to prioritise our duty to 'Principle f - security,' under the data protection legislation to securely process personal information and apply appropriate exemptions to disclosure.
 Details noted will include whether a complaint was justified and/or any implications for working practices.
 Complaint outcomes will be communicated to relevant Group managers and any individual member of staff specifically mentioned by name in the complaint.
 Any actions arising from the complaint will be implemented in a timely way by the relevant manager and monitored though the Group performance review process.
-Records of all formal complaints, including details of the investigation and outcome, will be held centrally by the Quality team. - 2.10 If the complainant is not satisfied with the response they can appeal in writing, within 15 working days of the date of the complaint outcome letter, to the Head of Executive and Curriculum Administration Services by email to catherine.turner@the-etc.ac.uk or by post to:
+Records of all formal complaints, including details of the investigation and outcome, will be held centrally by the Quality team.

+2.10 If the complainant is not satisfied with the response they can appeal in writing, within 15 working days of the date of the complaint outcome letter, to the Head of Executive and Curriculum Administration Services by email to catherine.turner@theetc.ac.uk or by post to: